 5. BARSKA 3-7x20 Rimfire Riflescope

 Barska puts out some the most budget oriented scopes on the market.
 Many of them lack features or quality and are hard to use.
-This model, in particular, is a diamond in the rough.
+This model though is a diamond in the rough.
 Mainly because most people who use old Marlin Model 60s use them exclusively for plinking or training new shooters their first time on the range.

 If you are using your rifle for menial tasks like this, it makes little sense to buy an extremely high-quality optic.
-This model from bar scope will get the job done for cheap.
-This is an inexpensive scope, to begin with, but it also comes with pre-installed rings so that all you have to do to take it out of the box is screwed on and cited in.
+This model from barska will get the job done for cheap.
+This is an inexpensive scope, to begin with, but it also comes with pre-installed rings so that all you have to do to take it out of the box is screw it on and zero it.

-The scope itself is extremely lightweight and compact sitting very low to the bore axis and is perfect for a lightweight gun like the Marlin Model 60.
-The drawbacks to this optic however or the low-quality optics, small field of view and fragile construction.
+The scope itself is extremely lightweight and compact, sitting very low to the bore axis and is perfect for a lightweight gun like the Marlin Model 60.
+The drawbacks to this optic however are the low-quality optics, small field of view and fragile construction.

 You do get what you pay for, and this scope from Barska cannot be abused and needs to be worked around if you plan on doing anything but simple target shooting.
 The low field-of-view is hard to hunt with because of the low situational awareness and the aberrations in the optical quality can lead to headaches if you use the scope for too long.

-However, for a very informal target plank or to slap on to an old Marlin Model 60, it’s great, there are very few scopes that can do this for cheaper.
+However, for a very informal target plink or to slap on to an old Marlin Model 60, it’s great, there are very few scopes that can do this for cheaper.

 Centerfire vs. Rimfire Scope